Examinerships | Corporate Insolvency | Examiner | Petition for Examiner | Insolvency Practitioner

 • Does the company have a chance of survival?

-• Is there any investors ready to support the company?
+• Are there any investors ready to support the company?

-• Will the company be able to or unable to pay its debts?
+• Will the company be able to pay its debts?

 • Does the company have enough working capital and assets to cover the period of the Examinership and the costs involved with an Examinership